xiaofeizhang19/Thermostat/README.md

 As a user
 I want to decrease the temperature of my thermostat
 So I can chill in a cooler room

+As a user
+I want to be prevented from decreasing the temperature below 10 So that I don't get hypothermia
 ```